Abhay030405/vigilant-octo-waddle/README.md

 # vigilant-octo-waddle
-This is a Demo repo for git &amp; github
+This is a Demo repo for git &amp; github.